ey92/notes/6010notes.md

 - feature films on demand: Netflix, Amazon, etc.
 - DVD business - historical inertia: watching movie on big screen, poor network connection
 - economics of online video:
-    - broadcast TV: 0 marginal cost
+    - broadcast TV: 0 marginal cost for digital products
     - on-demand online video: constant
 - 5 Mbs x 10M watchers = 50Tbs = entire internet capacity
 - _multicasting_: send one copy to a locality and distributing to all from there, but requests not synchronized